Schayik/u-would-you-rather/README.md

 # Would You Rather Project

-*I won't be touching this file yet as it contains important information for me*
+*I won't be changing this file yet as it contains important information for me*

 This is the starter code for the final assessment project for Udacity's React & Redux course.